sparkfabrik/company-playbook/content/resources/seniority-acc-cne-practitioner.md

 - [ ] **I exceed this expectation** _(Why?
 Take notes!)_

 </span>

 ## Contributions

-* You seize all opportunities to contribute to SparkFabrik's internal projects or media, even with things as small as dependencies updates or typo corrections.
+* You help promote our brand, from paying attention to your professional social media presence to participating (better if as a speaker) at relevant conferences.

 <span class='score only-print'>